ipfs-shipyard/space/README.md

 * Spacecraft
     * IPFS - A modified IPFS instance tailored for the spacecraft environment with the functionality required to facilitate content-addressable data exchanges.
-    * Application - Each spacecraft is expected to have onboard applications or services which will interact with the IPFS process via the `Application API` to perform functions such as _"store a file in IPFS"_ or _"transmit a CID to ground"_.
+    * Application - Each spacecraft may have onboard applications or services which will interact with the IPFS process via the `Application API` to perform functions such as _"store a file in IPFS"_ or _"transmit a CID to ground"_.
     * Comms - Each spacecraft is expected to have a communications link with an existing interface, which IPFS will